Intel-HLS/GenomicsSampleAPIs/README.md

 Each metadb model has an associated alembic revision associated with the creation/deletion of that models table in the respective sql database.

 ### `search_library/`
-The search_library holds the libraries that interface with TileDB from GA4GH/Python as well as some c++ test utilites.
-Information on how to compile the search_library (along with TileDB) can be found in the wiki.
+The search_library holds the libraries that interface with genomicsDB from GA4GH/Python as well as some c++ test utilites.
+Information on how to compile the search_library (along with genomicsDB) can be found in the wiki.

 #### `include/`
 This directory contains 'query.h' which defines the data stucture for the return objects from the library and defines the APIs that the library exposes.